popularowl/apigeebootstrap/README.md

 ## How to run tests

-TDD api testing practices are implemented using [Cucumberjs](https://www.npmjs.com/package/cucumber).
+TDD api testing practices are implemented using [Cucumberjs](https://www.npmjs.com/package/cucumber) and [Apickli](https://github.com/apickli/apickli)

-Maven deployment will run tests automatically.
-To run tests manually use
+Maven configuration includes step to run tests automatically.
+In order to test manually see

     ./run-tests.sh